12turnbullb/aws-react-bedrock-nlq/README.md

 ```

 - Run `cdk deploy --all` to deploy backend resouces.
-  - You can deploy each stack individually like `cdk deploy AuthStack`.
+  - Alternatively, you can deploy each stack individually like `cdk deploy AuthStack`.

 ```bash
 cdk deploy --all